howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 </Instruction>

-Note that you can "reuse" your Playground from before if you still have it open - it's only important that you're restarting the server so the changes you made to the implementation are actually applied.
+Note that you can "reuse" your Playground from before if you still have it open - it's only important that you restart the server so the changes you made to the implementation are actually applied.

 <Instruction>